10 Foods To Avoid When You Have High Cholesterol

 3. Microwave Popcorn

-Microwave Popcorn falls under the category of processed foods and is already loaded with the significant amount of butter and salt.
+Microwave Popcorn falls under the category of processed foods and is already loaded with a significant amount of butter and salt.

 Butter as already mentioned increases bad cholesterol in the body resulting in a buildup of plaque in the arteries.
 Salt, on the other hand, causes high blood pressure which put extra strain on your delicate blood vessels.
 So the combination of butter and salt can turn out to be fatal for your heart.